osohq/oso/docs/getting-started/application/patterns.rst

       actor = expense.submitted_by.manager
       and expense.amount < 10000;

-The below policy controls access to the Expense model on the **record level**.
+The above policy controls access to the Expense model on the **record level**.
 An actor can only approve an expense if they are the manager of the submitter and the expense amount is below a certain limit.